 Here's how the loop will look:

-When planning and creating loop in flow modules, consider the following facts and principles:
+When planning and creating loops in flows, consider the following facts and principles:

 Don't try to create a variable within a loop.
-Flow modules treat variables as constants that can only be set once.
+Flows treat variables as constants that can only be set once.

 Last modified: 2024/03/15